grame-cncm/faustcourse/session2/Lesson 2.md

 between -1 and +1.
 But of course, Faust can manipulate signals of arbitrary ranges that can also be integer signals.

-[Slide 8: Signals and Time model]

 If we give a name to this signal for example s, then s(t) represents the value of the signal s at time t.

-Now let's define time a more precisely.
+Now let's define time more precisely.
 Since we are interested in sampled signals (also called discrete signal), here time is an integer.
-A signal is infinite both in the future and in the past but the value of time is 0 when the Faust program starts.
+A signal is infinite both in the future and in the past but the value of time is 0 when the Faust program starts. (a revoir)

 ### Wire